High-Flyer

+Ningbo High-Flyer Quantitative Investment Management Partnership (Limited Partnership), doing business as High-Flyer, is a Chinese hedge fund company incorporated in February 2016.
+Its legal registration address is in Ningbo, Zhejiang, and its main office location is in Hangzhou, Zhejiang.
+It is the founder and backer of AI firm DeepSeek.

 History

-High-Flyer was founded in 2015 by three engineers from Zhejiang University.
-They generated ideas of algorithmic trading as students during the 2007–2008 financial crisis.
-The company has two AMAC regulated subsidiaries, Zhejiang High-Flyer Asset Management Co.,Ltd. and Ningbo High-Flyer Quant Investment Management Partnership LLP which were established in 2015 and 2016 respectively.
+High-Flyer was founded in February 2016 by Liang Wenfeng and two of his classmates from Zhejiang University.
+They generated ideas of algorithmic trading as students during the 2008 financial crisis.
+The company has two AMAC regulated subsidiaries, Zhejiang High-Flyer Asset Management Co., Ltd. and Ningbo High-Flyer Quant Investment Management Partnership LLP which were established in 2015 and 2016 respectively.
 The two subsidiaries have over 450 investment products.

-In 2016 the firm experimented with a deep learning algorithmic model to take stock positions and began testing in trading the following year.
+In 2016, High-Flyer experimented with a multi-factor price-volume based model to take stock positions, began testing in trading the following year and then more broadly adopted machine learning-based strategies.

-In 2019, the company established High-Flyer AI which was dedicated to research on AI algorithms and its basic applications.
-In the same year the company set up a SFC regulated subsidiary in Hong Kong named High-Flyer Capital Management (Hong Kong) Limited.
+In 2019, High-Flyer set up a SFC-regulated subsidiary in Hong Kong named High-Flyer Capital Management (Hong Kong) Limited.
 It was approved as a Qualified Foreign Institutional Investor one year later.
+In the same year, High-Flyer established High-Flyer AI which was dedicated to research on AI algorithms and its basic applications.

-In 2020, the company established Fire-Flyer I, a supercomputer that focuses on AI deep learning.
+In 2020, High-Flyer established Fire-Flyer I, a supercomputer that focuses on AI deep learning.
 It cost approximately 200 million Yuan.
 In 2021, Fire-Flyer I was retired and was replaced by Fire-Flyer II which cost 1 billion Yuan.
+It contained 10,000 Nvidia A100 GPUs.
+By this year all of High-Flyer's strategies were using AI which drew comparisons to Renaissance Technologies.